 Before the pat-downs were standardized, agents used risk-based assessment to determine what type to use, according to Andrew Nicholson, a regional security director for International SOS, a medical and travel security services company.
 “The universal pat-down procedure is reportedly more comprehensive than previous screening tactics that varied in invasiveness,” Nicholson says.

-Like Paddock, I always opt out of the scanners, so I’m forced to undergo pat-downs.
+Like Paddock, I always opt out of the scanners.
+So I get a pat-down.
 But on a recent flight from New York to Orlando, a TSA agent also flagged my 14-year-old son, Aren, for a physical search.

-His pat-down was much more comprehensive than ones I’ve received in the past, with the agent swiping his hands up and down Aren’s legs and arms.
+His pat-down was much more comprehensive than ones I’ve received in the past.
+The agent was swiping his hands up and down Aren’s legs and arms.
 It was also considerably more forceful.
 At one point, the agent’s leg technique pushed my son backward so hard that he nearly lost his balance.

-At the end of the luggage carousel, a group of women watched in dismay as my son was examined from head to toe.
+An agent examined my son from head to toe as a group of women watched in dismay.
 He never flinched, but after we cleared security, he asked, “Dad, did they really have to do that?”